 - Baking powder

 You'll also want to make sure you have powdered sugar to sprinkle over top the cooked crepes as well as any other toppings you desire.
-Think fresh berries, syrup, Nutella, etc. etc.
+Think fresh berries, strawberries, bananas, maple syrup, Nutella, etc.

 Scroll to the recipe card and video at the bottom of this post for the step-by-step on how to make this crepe recipe.
 The general steps are as follows: